scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 The certification path of a Control Plane AS certificate starts in a Control Plane root certificate.
 The Control Plane root certificate for a given ISD is distributed via the TRC.

-However, AS certificates and the corresponding issuing CA certificates are **not** part of the TRC, but are bundled into certificate chains and distributed separately from the corresponding TRC.
+However, AS certificates and the corresponding issuing CA certificates are not part of the TRC, but are bundled into certificate chains and distributed separately from the corresponding TRC.
 This separation makes it possible to extend the validity period of the root certificate, and to update the corresponding TRC without having to modify the certificate chain.
 To be able to validate a certification path, each AS builds a collection of root certificates from the latest TRC of the relevant ISD.
 The following section explains how to build a trust anchor pool.

-**Note:** Any entity sending information that is secured by the Control Plane PKI, such as control plane messages, MUST be able to provide all the necessary trust material including certificates to verify said information.
+Note that any entity sending information that is secured by the Control Plane PKI, such as control plane messages, MUST be able to provide all the necessary trust material including certificates to verify said information.
 If any cryptographic material is missing in the process, the relying party MUST query the originator of the message for the missing material through the control plane API described in {{I-D.dekater-scion-controlplane}}, section "Distribution of Cryptographic Material".
 If it cannot be resolved, the verification process fails.
 For more details, see 4.2 "Signing and Verifying Control Plane Messages" [](#signing-verifying-cp-messages).

 ### TRC Selection For Trust Anchor Pool {#trc-selection}